What's our goal for Gnangara groundwater?

 Our goal is to rebalance the Gnangara groundwater system by 2032 to secure our lowest-cost and most accessible water source for Perth and to support a healthy environment.

-Learn about the Gnangara groundwater allocation plan: draft for public comment and how to provide comments below.
+Learn about the Gnangara groundwater allocation plan: draft for public comment below.

 The Gnangara groundwater allocation plan: draft for public comment is part of the State Government’s response to climate change.

 The plan sets out how Gnangara groundwater use will be reduced over the next 10 years: